Baek Ji-young: Career

-She collaborated with Mighty Mouth for their comeback single "사랑이 올까요" (Will Love Come), released on March 12, 2010 along with a music video.
+She collaborated with Mighty Mouth for their comeback single "사랑이 올까요" (Will Love Come), released on March 12, 2010, along with a music video.
 This is her second collaboration with the group; she was previously featured on their mini-album Love Class in the track Miss U, released on August 6, 2009.
 Her single Over Time topped various music charts on the day of its release on July 1, 2010, and Baek's greatest-hits album Timeless: The Best also sold well.

 With the success of her eighth album Pitta in 2011, music industry critics found it remarkable for a female singer in her mid-30s to succeed in an industry dominated by teen bands.

 Baek has also participated in numerous soundtracks for TV dramas, including Don't Forget for IRIS, Love Is Not a Crime for Ja Myung Go, Love and Love for Arang and the Magistrate, and Spring Rain for Gu Family Book.
 The most famous thus far has been That Woman from Secret Garden, which won Outstanding Korean Drama OST at the 2011 Seoul International Drama Awards.
 Baek said, "I love to participate in producing music for soaps if I like the female lead after reading the script.
 It's a thrill to hear my song played during melodramatic moments in soaps."
 She later released an album in 2013 titled Flash Back, a collection of the television drama soundtracks she recorded.

 In 2012, Baek announced that she was releasing her first dance album in three years.
 She also became a judge/coach on The Voice of Korea, the local version of reality singing competition The Voice.
 On May 7, she released a ballad from the mini-album entitled Voice, featuring Gary from Leessang.
 On the 17th, her Good Boy mini-album was released, including the dance title track of the same name featuring Yong Jun-hyung of B2ST.

 On February 16, 2013, Baek held her first solo concert in seven years at the Jamsil Gymnasium in Seoul, followed by a nationwide tour in March.
 She performed for the first time in Japan at a sold-out concert in May.

-On November 1, 2022, Baek's agency announced the cancellation of Cheongju's first local concert, Baek Ji-young's national concert 'GO BAEK (Confession)', which was scheduled to be held on November 5th due to the aftermath Seoul Halloween crowd crush event.
+On November 1, 2022, Baek's agency announced the cancellation of Cheongju's first local concert, Baek Ji-young's national concert 'GO BAEK (Confession)', which was scheduled to be held on November 5 due to the aftermath Seoul Halloween crowd crush event.

 Personal life

+Marriage and family

-Baek married actor Jung Suk-won on June 2, 2013 at the Sheraton Grande Walkerhill.
+Baek married actor Jung Suk-won on June 2, 2013, at the Sheraton Grande Walkerhill.
 The couple began dating in 2011, and were expecting their first child.
 However, on June 27, 2013, it was confirmed that Baek had suffered a miscarriage, four months into her pregnancy.
 On May 22, 2017, Baek gave birth to the couple's first child, a daughter named Jung Ha-im.